hapax/hapax.github.io/assets/minimal-networks.md

 h \leq n - 2.
 $$

-The total number of hubs in a minimal network can be two fewer than the number of fixed nodes, but no more.
-This is consistent with the trident networks we looked at earlier, where $n = 3$ and $h = 1 = n - 2$.
+The maximum number of hubs $h = n - 2$ is achieved when each fixed point has precisely one edge.

 ## 4. Applications and algorithms <a id="sec-4" name="sec-4"></a>